tangshuang/jqvm/README.md

 - destroy(): unmount and clear bound actions, after you destroy, you can mount again, but actions should be bound again
 - update(nextState): rerender, you can pass new state into `update()`, the new state will be merge into old state like react setState does.
 - find(selector): same as `$.fn.find`, select elements in view container
+- component: register component only for this vm
+- directive: register directive only for this vm
+- filter: register formatter only for this vm

 The `mount` method can receive a selector or a jquery element.